atori74/streamsync-server/README.md

 ### StreamSync

-StreamSync is a google chrome extension.
-This enables to sync playback position between Host (browser) and Client (browser).
+StreamSync is a google chrome extension that enables to sync playback position between Host and Client (different browsers).

 ### How StreamSync works